 Cotogna is a great date spot.
 It’s perfect for first dates or fifteenth dates (but who’s counting, right?) or five-year anniversaries.
 The best seats in the house are at the back bar overlooking the kitchen, and you don’t even need a reservation for them.
 Important: the wine list is good and not too offensively priced.
 It’s very thoughtful of Cotogna to help you save some money for drinks afterwards.

-There are few places as romantic in San Francisco than the outdoor patio of Foreign Cinema on a nice night.
-Even on a sh*tty night, it can still be ok if you scoot your chair close enough to a heater.
+There are few places as romantic in San Francisco as the outdoor patio of Foreign Cinema on a nice night.
+Even on a sh*tty night, it can still be OK if you scoot your chair close enough to a heater.
 The Mediterranean-Californian food is awesome, and we have yet to be disappointed by a meal there.
-It’s a very safe bet for any date that likes food, so if the night goes poorly that’s really on you.
+It’s a very safe bet for any date who likes food, so if the night goes poorly, that’s really on you.

 Cala feels like a vacation: high ceilings, twinkly lights, plus a tree inside the restaurant.
 Drink a few margaritas, share some sopes and ceviche and you’re basically already booking a trip to Sayulita.